NQ-TU/MusicVisuals/README.md

 ##### LarinasVisual.java

+My visual uses only one file, due the the layering effect of the visual.
+I used two for loops in the same file, as I was afraid that the seperate files would cause separation issues in the visual and that the actual visual would not be as cohesive.

+The file *Main.java* will run the visuals that are called in the *Heartbeat.java* file.
+This file contains a key pressed function that allows us to assign each visual a key number that will be shown on the screen once it is pressed, each key is a assigned a visual that is called in the switch function.

+There are two parts to my visual, the flower part and the sparkle effect.
+The flower part consists of three layers, made up of 5 triangles in each layer.
+Each layer is a different size and have different stroke weights, to add to the glass effect.
+The layers increment based on the amplitude of the music, meaning that instead of each triangle extending to create a larger triangles, it is visibly growing, you can see the strokes of how the layers are growing.
+The layers are coloured using the HSB colour spectrum, the colour of the flower also reacts to the amplitude of the music, starting at red and gradually ending up at a blue for the most intense amplitudes of the music.
+The rotation of the flower is also based on the amplitude of the song, the rotation gains speed based on the amplitude of the music, when the music picks up, the speed of the rotation increases to mimick the amplitude of the music.
+I used two for loops in order to create the layers of the flowers.

+The sparkle effect was placed in order to fill some of the plain background, the sparkles follow the route of rotation.
+Meaning that whatever rotation path is being used, the viewer can see what way the flower is rotating.
+The sparkles are made of randomly assigned ellipses and they grow with the amplitude of the music and also become more scattered and larger in size.
+I used a for loop to assign random ellipses to be in the rotational path of the flower.

 ##### MichaelsVisual.java
 Inside the first visual I created a Box class which stores the position and dimensions of each cube inside a PVector and created a 2 Dimensional Array that stores a face of the cube in a BoxPlane Class, and so inside my MichaelsVisuals class I create six instances of the BoxPlane Class for each side of the cube, with the inside of the cube being hollow, using the AudioBuffer object I set the dimensions of the cubes to respond to it, increasing either the width or height depending on which side faces outwards of the bigger cube.